 "subsalt" resources off its Atlantic coast near Rio de Janeiro.

 But non-oil-producing states and those with small on-shore

 production wanted to get access to resources for education right

 away and pushed through legislation that divided up royalties on

 With 80 percent of output and the bulk of royalty payments,

-the offshore oil that was seen more as a federal resource than a
+too much from the offshore crude that was seen more as a federal

 "Congress ignored our situation and we have had to resort to